apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Even if OpenAI might not achieve what we might think of as GPT-5-class performance for some time yet, it’s worth noting that they might not even be the first to get there.
 Back in 2022, GPT-4 was the only model being trained with compute of that scale.
 Today, a herd of big players have invested billions into AI hardware.
 [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) and [Llama 3.1 405B](https://ai.meta.com/blog/meta-llama-3-1/) are just two of the many OpenAI-caliber frontier models we have today – and a larger Claude 3.5 Opus is coming “later this year”.

-One way or another, the now long-held status quo of GPT-4 defining the frontier of LLMs seems poised to end.
+One way or another, the now long-held status quo, with GPT-4 defining the frontier of LLMs, seems poised to end.
 Some products are going to get steamrolled, and others that just barely work today are going to suddenly thrive.
-It’s a wild world out there.
+It continues to be a wild world.

-In the meantime, though, don’t lose too much sleep over it.
-There is so much to build still, even with what we already have.
+Still, try not to lose sleep over it.
+There is so much to do still, even with what we already have.
 To do that, we need to stay focused on the core thing that matters: building useful stuff.